The Asset Management Review: European Overview

 - restrictions on asset stripping; and

-- a marketing and passport regime that will, for the first time, enable an EU AIFM authorised in its home state to manage and market EU AIFs both domestically and in other Member States without requiring additional authorisation in those other Member States.104
+- a marketing and passport regime that enables an EU AIFM authorised in its home Member State to manage and market EU AIFs both domestically and in other Member States without requiring additional authorisation in those other Member States.

 Details on the key features of the AIFMD listed above, as implemented in the national law of Member States, are outlined in the national chapters.

 iii Level 2 measures and Level 3 guidance

 The provisions of the AIFMD outline the framework of the regime, but the details have been determined by Level 2 implementing measures.

 The Commission adopted a Delegated Regulation65 on exemptions, general operating conditions, depositaries, leverage, transparency and supervision.
 This regulation is directly applicable in all Member States, and has applied since 22 July 2013.
 The Delegated Regulation includes provisions relating to:

 - the calculation of assets under management and leverage;